DrThomasAger/smile/README.md

 | **Any other section type** | `(: Novel and unique section name - {You figure out what's missing!} :)`                                                                                                                                                                                   | Extend the schema with custom sections (e.g., Validation, Risks, Examples).
 Name clearly; keep one concern per section.                          |

 **Note:** In Smile, the choice of delimiters conveys intent: `(: … :)` for general sections, `[: … :]` for more rigid structure, and `[= … =]` for literal, must-follow blocks.

-You start by clearly defining the start `(:` of a section and its name `(: Section name (`.

-You can end sections using the same markers in the opposite direction. `) End Section name, thank you :)`.